OpenGov-Watch/www.opengov.watch/docs/02_guides/09_proposals_decision_phase.md

 # Decision Phase

-## Before Submission
-- Do a last pass over your proposal and check if the introductory parts make sense for someone completely new to the project.
-- Make a last check on the discussion channels to make sure there are no open questions before submitting the proposal.

-## 1. Submit proposal on-chain
+## Submit proposal on-chain
 - There are [multiple ways](https://wiki.polkadot.network/docs/learn-guides-polkadot-opengov#create-a-referenda-proposal) to submit your proposal on chain.
 The easiest way would be using [Polkassembly UI](https://polkadot.polkassembly.io/opengov) for non-technical users.
 - You will need to place a decision deposit in order for your proposal to be enacted.
-You can see the related decision deposits from [Tracks Guide](https://www.opengov.watch/guides/proposals_tracks).
-Proposals without decision deposits will be failed on OpenGov.
+The size of the decision deposit is dependent on the track.
+Check the [tracks](#proposal-tracks) chapter on this page for details.
+Proposals without decision deposits will time out on OpenGov.
-- Stay engaged with the community.
-Try to answer all the questions and address all the concerns in the proposal topic.
+- Continue staying engaged in [discussions and campaigning](/guides/discussion_campaining) during the whole decision phase.
 - Suggestion: Publish your proposal as permanent PDF document that cant be changed.
 You can use [Crust Files](https://crustfiles.io/) to keep your documents on IPFS.

+## Before Submission
+- Do a last pass over your proposal and check if the introductory parts make sense for someone completely new to the project.
+- Make a last check on the discussion channels to make sure there are no open questions before submitting the proposal.

 ## Proposal Tracks

 Network participants can request DOTs from the Polkadot Treasury via multiple treasury tracks that are logically split into tippers and spenders.
+You can learn more about tracks in the Polkadot Wiki: [Polkadot OpenGov Origins](https://wiki.polkadot.network/docs/learn-polkadot-opengov-origins)

 ### Tippers